v-insalaco/hello2/README.md

 run `git remote add origin YOUR_REPOSITORY_URL`, with YOUR_REPOSITORY_URL as the

+Or run `git remote set-url origin YOUR_REPOSITORY_URL` if you want to change the URL.

 ### 5. Push your Git Repository

 For your first time, run `git push -u origin master`, where master is the channel name you're pushing to